Delayed Puberty in Boys and Girls (aka Late Bloomers)

 What Causes Late Puberty?

 Often, there isn’t an obvious cause of delayed puberty.
 Sometimes it can be traced to a family genetic tendency.
-Other times it may be a mystery as to why your child might be a late bloomer.
+Other times it may be a mystery as to why your child might be later in their sexual maturity.

 However, there are some identifiable reasons for why the onset of puberty might be delayed:

-- Not enough nutrition.
+- Not enough food or nutrition.
 This leads to a calorie or protein deficit, such as in the case of extreme picky eating, or an eating disorder like anorexia nervosa.

-- Too much exercise leading to an imbalance of energy availability for the body.
+- Excessive exercise leading to an imbalance of energy availability for the body.

 - An underactive thyroid, called hypothyroidism.